kadekchrisna/openbook/README.md

 # OpenBook API

-OpenBook For Browsing Books And Using OAuth2.0 in Go Using SOLID.
+OpenBook For Browsing Books With OAuth2.0 in Go Using SOLID.

 1. [Item API](https://github.com/kadekchrisna/openbook-items-api)